Table of Contents

-Los Alamos, Solvang, Santa Ynez, Ballard, Los Olivos, and Buellton are the towns that make up the heart of the SYV.
-Each town has its own distinct flair, from the European vibes of Solvang, founded by Danish-Americans in 1911, and the vintage western feel of Los Alamos to the early 20th century Santa Ynez and the artsy wine-drenched streets of Los Olivos.
-Yet they all promise one thing: easy drives and easier lifestyles.
+The valley is named for the small town of Santa Ynez but, in total, there are six towns — Los Alamos, Solvang, Santa Ynez, Ballard, Los Olivos, and Buellton — that make up the heart of the SYV.
+Each of the Santa Ynez towns has its own distinct flair, from the European vibes of Solvang, founded by Danish-Americans in 1911, and the vintage western feel of Los Alamos to the early 20th century Santa Ynez and the artsy wine-drenched streets of Los Olivos.
+Yet they all promise easy drives, great food, an and easier lifestyle.

 Why You Should Trust Us